5 Facts Why Are G Wagons So Expensive In Mercedes

 • The G-wagon does indeed stand for luxury.
 That’s considered a symbol of success.

-The G-WAGON is much more than an expensive ride to the supermarket throughout every upgrade and new model it releases, from its V8 engine to full off-road capabilities.
+The G-WAGON is more than an expensive ride to the supermarket throughout every upgrade and new model it releases, from its V8 engine to full off-road capabilities.
 Some factors make G Wagons so expensive or luxurious:

-Excellent performance
+1. Excellent performance

 The test crew discovered the G-Wagon’s mind-shattering ability to climb slopes as steep as 45 degrees.
-Mercedes engineers also perform corrosion testing in the dangerous Chott el Djerid salt flats of the Sahara Desert and extreme cold and ice testing in the Arctic circle.
+Mercedes engineers also perform corrosion testing in the dangerous Chott el Djerid salt flats of the Sahara Desert and extreme cold and ice testing in the Arctic Circle.
 The engineers even tested backing down the three-mile driveway of John Mayer’s ranch in Montana.

-Modern technology
+2. Modern technology

 The outside wheel has to travel farther and thus must spin faster.
 If they traveled at the same rate, you’d have a problem.
 But that’s not necessarily a good thing when you’re off-roading.
 With the locking differential, they can spin at the same speed.
 You can get traction and get out of any situation.
 If you want to take your G-wagon off-road, it is very capable.